 You can buy good quality, locally made and hand-crafted Mexican craft work throughout the state of Michoacan, and Patzcuaro is no exception.

 Don’t miss the opportunity to visit the surrounding lakeside villages where a lot of the crafts are made by hand: it will give you a full appreciation of the how the materials are worked and the crafts created.
 See Around Patzcuaro (above) for details of the main villages and the crafts they are known for.

 Also, don’t miss the opportunity to buy some traditional Mexican confectionery which is made in this state (Michoacan) – and sold all over the Mexico.
 Two sweets which you should definitely try are: Chongos (made from milk, honey and cinnamon) and Ates (made from fruit paste).
 You can buy the local confectionery from market stalls, shops and other trading outlets in Patzcuaro.

-The town is quite high up in the mountains (just under 2,200m/7,200ft) so it can get chilly in the mornings and evenings between October and April.
-Bring layers including warm clothing year round.
+The town is situated quite high up in the mountains (just under 2,200m/7,200ft) so it can get chilly in the mornings and evenings between October and April.
+Bring layers, including warm clothing, year-round.
 The rainy season runs May through September, but most days have a warm spring-like climate.

 Weather & Climates in Mexico